 Biminis (bĭˈmĭnēz, bəmēˈnēz) [key], island group in the Straits of Florida, forming the northwest section of the Bahamas.
 The group includes North Bimini, South Bimini, and surrounding cays.
 Exceptionally good fishing attracts many tourists.
-According to legend, the Biminis are the location of the fountain of youth for which Juan Ponce de León searched.

 The Columbia Electronic Encyclopedia, 6th ed.
 Copyright © 2012, Columbia University Press.
 All rights reserved.